ayaka-notes/texlive-full/README.md

-# Texlive-full
+# TeXLive-Full Edition

-Overleaf's fullest texlive image.
-Provide you with extreme excellent experience.
-You can also use this for your personal TeX-Writing, or mount it to your sharelatex container.
+A fully-featured **TeXLive Docker image** designed for Overleaf Server Pro, Overleaf-CEP, and standalone LaTeX compilation environments.

+This image aims to provide an almost complete TeXLive distribution with common fonts and tools preinstalled, in order to minimize compilation failures caused by missing packages or fonts.

+## ✨ Features

+- 📦 Nearly full TeXLive installation
+- 🧩 Preinstalled common fonts and utilities
+- 🐳 Ready to use with Docker and Docker Compose
+- 🧪 Tested with Overleaf Server Pro / Overleaf-CEP
+- 🏷 Multiple version tags (2020 – Latest)

 > [!WARNING]
 > - This Docker Image **doesn't contain** any sharelatex/overleaf component.
 It's used for Overleaf/Overleaf Pro's compile.
 > - If you want to use Sharelatex CE with inner contained LaTeX compile, refer to [Overleaf official](github.com/overleaf/overleaf) to find more tutorials.
 This repository is for server-pro's Docker Compile.

+## Release Notes

+- Knitr has been added into the image(2026.1.21), which can support R code compile in LaTeX document.
-> - A long time compile bug [link #1](https://github.com/ayaka-notes/texlive-full/issues/1) has been fixed now(2024.4.17), please update your docker image.
+- A long time compile bug [link #1](https://github.com/ayaka-notes/texlive-full/issues/1) has been fixed now(2024.4.17)
-> - TeXLive 2025 is in beta!(2025.4.17).
+- Texlive 2025 image has been added(2024.4.17)

-## Overleaf-Cep Usage
+## 🎯 Overleaf-CEP Usage

 Texlive-full@Ayaka-notes support [overleaf-cep](https://github.com/yu-i-i/overleaf-cep), you can use the following environment variables to `config/variables.env` file if you are [toolkit user](https://github.com/overleaf/toolkit).